rouch-tim/rouch-tim/README.md

 ## Hi there 👋

+🌱 I'm Tim, from Paris.
+I’m becoming more passionate about Data Analysis every day and currently learning the ins and outs of SQL, R and Python.

 <!--
 **rouch-tim/rouch-tim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.